t27/carla-scenic-data-collector/README.md

 # Modelling Approaches

-We also include 2 ways to use the data collected in models.
+We include 2 ways to use the data collected in models.
 The modelling code also includes the data preparation steps.
+Also, the data preparation code(`generate_agent_maps.py` and `generate_segment_trajectories.py`) currently assumes a set of conventions on the filenames for the recording files.

 ## Random Forest Based Frame Classifier